rationaldom/rationaldom.github.io/library/library.md

 1. "Training with Miss Abernathy: A workbook for erotic slaves and their owners", Christina Abernathy, greenery press, 1998
 1. "The Mistress Manual : A good girl's guide to female dominance", Mistress Lorelei Powers greenery press, 2000
+1. "Tips and Tricks for KeyHolders: An Addendum to 'a Keyholders Handbook'", Georgia Ivey Green, Self Published, 2014
+1. "Sex Tips from a Dominatrix", Patricia Payne, Harper Collins Publishers, 1999

 ### Rope and Shibari
-1. "Shibari Safety", [VoudouRopes](https://anastasiamif.wixsite.com/mysite), PDF, reprinted by permission, 2020
+1. "Shibari Safety", [VoudouRopes](https://anastasiamif.wixsite.com/mysite), Lecture notes, reprinted by permission, 2020
 1. "The Restraint of Animals", John R. Leahy and Pat Barrow, Cornell Campus Store Inc., 1953
 1. "The Directory of Knots", John Shaw, Chartwell Books, Inc., 2003
 1. "The Seductive Art of Japanese Bondage", [Midori](http://www.ranshin.com), greenery press, 2001

+### Fiction
+1. "The Olympia Reader", Maurice Girodias Ed., Grove Press Inc., 2nd printing 1965 An absolute classic